cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 repository](https://github.com/cjolowicz/docker-incremental-build-example).

-After showing a naive approach to building an entire codebase with Docker, the post develops an interesting and novel solution which avoids code duplication, reduces image size, and speeds up builds by reusing the intermediate build artifacts from a previous Docker run.
+After showing a naive approach to building an entire codebase with Docker, the post describes an interesting solution which avoids code duplication, reduces image size, and speeds up builds by reusing the intermediate build artifacts from a previous Docker run.
 Each section in the post corresponds to a commit in the GitHub repository, linked to at the top of the section.

 ##### Contents